johnathanetchart/plannerAPI/README.md

 GET
 /users:username
-returns user in the form:
+Returns user object attributed to username in the form:
 {
 id,
 name,
 weight
 }

+GET
+/users
+returns all users in the form:
+[
+{
+id,
+name,
+weight
+},
+...
+]

 POST
-/users:username
-NOT IMPLEMENTED
+/users/:username
-will create a new user
+Creates a new user.
-send in body:
+Body must be in the form:
 {
-"name": String
+name,
-"weight": Number // will default to 0 if not supplied }
+weight, // will default to 0 if not supplied
+}
-returns new user object including new id
+Returns new user object in the form:
+{
+id,
+name,
+weight
+}

+PUT
+/users
+Updates the user with supplied updatedUser object in the form of:
 {
 id,
 name,